 - Butter: Use always unsalted as you want to be in control of the quantity of the salt.
 I am using 82% fat content butter in all my recipes.
 While in most of the recipes butter needs to be on room temperature, making tartlets is exception and you have to take it very seriously.
 Butter needs to be chilled, which means take the butter out of the fridge, cut into cubes then place it into the freezer for 10-15 minutes before using it.

 - Egg: Room temperature as always.
-Egg can´t be left out or replaced unless you have the knowledge to totally reformulate the recipe
+Egg can´t be left out or replaced in case of this Hazelnut tart recipe unless you have the knowledge to totally reformulate the recipe

-As you can see Triple hazelnut tart as such is a super simple pastry recipe in terms of the ingredients.
-The secret behind making beautiful, neat and delicious Hazelnut tart crust is all about mastering the technique, understanding how temperature plays in role while working with the dough and using the right equipment that I will be all explaining further down in this recipe.
+As you can see this Hazelnut tart as such is a super simple pastry recipe in terms of the ingredients.
+The secret behind making beautiful, neat and delicious Hazelnut crust is all about mastering the technique, understanding how temperature plays in role while working with the dough and using the right equipment that I will be all explaining further down in this recipe.

 For the hazelnut ganache